-Bridal veil has also been declared a Weed of National Significance (WoNS).
-This means it is one of the most problematic plant species in Australia.
+Bridal veil has also been declared a weed of National significance (WoNS).
+This means it is considered to be one of the most problematic plant species in Australia.

 What are the best ways to control bridal veil?

 Established infestations can be difficult to eliminate.
 Control may need to be repeated several times a year for several years.
 Controlling the weed depends on the size of the infestation.